 Adding to 581 its sum of digits (14), we get a palindrome (595).

-It is a semiprime because it is the product of two primes, and also an emirpimes, since its reverse is a distinct semiprime: 185 = 5 ⋅37.
+It is a semiprime because it is the product of two primes, and also a Blum integer, because the two primes are equal to 3 mod 4, and also an emirpimes, since its reverse is a distinct semiprime: 185 = 5 ⋅37.

 It is a cyclic number.